Huegoxaga/notes/finance/related-concepts.md

   - `Sinking Fund Factor`, denoted by `(A/F,i,N)`, gives the size, `A`, of a repeated small receipt or disbursement that is equivalent to a large future amount, `F`, if the interest rate is `i` and the number of periods is `N`
     - It equals $$\frac{i}{(1+i)^N-1}$$
     - A sinking fund is an interest-bearing account into which regular deposits are made in order to accumulate some amount
+    - To calculate the amount owe after repay the mortgage for a certain number of period, calculate the total amount own at the end of the period and minus the amount saved by repaying early using the sinking fund factor
   - `Uniform Series Compound Amount Factor`, denoted by `(F/A,i,N)`, gives the future value, `F`, that is equivalent to a series of equal-sized receipts or disbursements, `A`, when the interest rate is `i` and the number of periods is `N`
     - It is the reciprocal of the sinking fund factor
     - It equals $$\frac{(1+i)^N-1}{i}$$
+    - It can be used to calculate the present value of the coupon portion of a bond where `A` is the coupon value in each period.
+The total present value of a bond need to add the coupon portion with the present value of the face value of the bond
   - `Capital Recovery Factor`, denoted by `(A/P,i,N)`, gives the value, `A`, of the equal periodic payments or receipts that are equivalent to a present amount, `P`, when the interest rate is `i` and the number of periods is `N`
     - It can be easily derived from the sinking fund factor and the compound amount factor
     - It equals $$\frac{i(1+i)^N}{(1+i)^N-1}$$
+    - It is used to find the equivilent regular income required after investing in an asset when the asset loss ites value over time
+      - `A = (P-S)(A/p, i, N)+S*i`, when `P` is the cost of the equipment and `S` is its salvage value
+      - `i` in this scenario is called `cost of capital`
   - `Series Present Worth Factor`, denoted by `(P/A,i,N)`, gives the present amount, `P`, that is equivalent to an annuity with disbursements or receipts in the amount, `A`, where the interest rate is `i` and the number of periods is `N`
     - It is the reciprocal of the capital recovery factor
     - It equals $$\frac{(1+i)^N-1}{i(1+i)^N}$$